A comparison of maximum likelihood and absolute moments for the estimation of Hurst exponents in a stationary framework: Absolute-moment estimation

 is intended to depict the situation in which the vertices of the simplex are close enough to consider that a local optimum has been found.
 A criterion on the number of iterations may also be introduced.

 The objective function in Algorithm~\ref{algo:opt} is quite simple in the ML case since it is related to the log-likelihood.
 The most time-consuming part for computing this likelihood is the inversion of the symmetric definite-positive matrix $\Sigma$.
 The objective function in the AAM approach is based on the analysis of the log-log plot of the Lamperti transform of the data.
-It is exposed in Algorithm~\ref{algo:obj}.
+It is exposed in Algorithm~\ref{algo:obj}, which is the main methodological contribution of this paper.

 We note that, in Algorithm~\ref{algo:obj}, we have simplified the two-dimensional regression leading to $\hat H_{H',\theta'}$ and $\hat \alpha_{H',\theta'}$ by two one-dimensional regressions.
 If $(H,\theta)=(H',\theta')$, the two regressions should lead to $\hat H=H'$ and $\hat{\alpha}=1$.
 This justifies the relevance of the simplification.